marionwalton/media-and-society/definitions.md

 ## Interpellation
 A process in which we internalise ideologies as a response to being hailed or addressed.
 (O'Shaugnessy & Stadler)

+## Intersectionality
+Intersectionality refers to the way social categorisations and hierarchies such as gender, race, class, age, ability, sexuality are interconnected, and create unique experiences of disadvantage where they intersect.
+Intersectional feminists have highlighted how humans never exist as only a gender, we always have other intersectional identities.

 ## Identity
 The way we understand who we are.
 (O'Shaugnessy & Stadler)